On the Convexity of General Inverse $\sigma_k$ Equations

 By change of basis, to show $\tilde{C}$ is positive-definite, it is equivalent to showing that the following matrix is positive-definite where The column vectors of matrix $O$ are in fact the eigenvectors of $\mathds{1}_{n-1 \times n-1} $, which makes the new matrix $O^* \tilde{C} O$ and the computations simpler.
 We have \begingroup \allowdisplaybreaks

 \endgroup The $n-2 \times n-2$ matrix is a positive-definite matrix with eigenvalues $\{ 1, \cdots, 1, n-1 \}$.
-So to prove whether $O^* \tilde{C} O$ is positive-definite, it is equivalent to show that whether the following quantity is positive.
-Now, we use the equation itself, that is, Then by (\ref{eq:3.17}) and (\ref{eq:3.18}), we obtain the following \begingroup \allowdisplaybreaks
+So to prove whether $O^* \tilde{C} O$ is positive-definite, it is equivalent to showing whether the following quantity is positive.
+Now, we use the equation itself, that is, Then by (\ref{eq:3.24}) and (\ref{eq:3.25}), we obtain the following \begingroup \allowdisplaybreaks

 \endgroup